flyway/flywaydb.org/documentation/configfiles.md

 # defined by 'flyway.callbacks' are used. (default: false)
 # flyway.skipDefaultCallbacks=

-# Ignore missing migrations when reading the metadata table.
+# Ignore missing migrations when reading the schema history table.
 These are migrations that were performed by an
 # older deployment of the application that are no longer available in this version.
 For example: we have migrations
 # available on the classpath with versions 1.0 and 3.0.
-The metadata table indicates that a migration with version 2.0
+The schema history table indicates that a migration with version 2.0
 # (unknown to us) has also been applied.
 Instead of bombing out (fail fast) with an exception, a
 # warning is logged and Flyway continues normally.
 This is useful for situations where one must be able to deploy
 # a newer version of the application even though it doesn't contain migrations included with an older one anymore.